benjaminhlina/nichetools/cran-comments.md

 0 errors | 0 warnings | 0 note

-* I have added multiple new functions, tests to complement these functions and a new vignette that walks through how to use the package with {SIBER}.
+* small update as I have added a few more tests and have amended the tests that were causing r-devel-windows-x86_64 command checks to fail for version 0.3.0.

-* I have updated the documentation for `extract_group_metrics()` to fix    invalid file URI:
-URI: {SIBER} as the URL was forgotten about.
+This version is 0.3.1.